StollLab/PulseShape/README.md

 ```

 ## e580 Setup
-Instructions for setting up python and PulseShape on the Linux system that usually ships with e580 spectrometers coming soon.
+Instructions for setting up Python and PulseShape on the Linux system that usually ships with e580 spectrometers coming soon.

 ## Example: sech\tanh pulse with resonator compensation
 <table>